<< Yesterday

 2004 The Red Sox become the fourth team in big league history to sell out an 81-game home season.
 The Indians (1996-2000), Rockies (1996), and Giants (2000) are the other clubs that have accomplished the feat.

-2005 Youppi!, who got his start at Olympic Stadium, is named the first official mascot of the Montreal Canadiens, becoming the first to switch from Major League Baseball to the NHL.
-The acquisition, reportedly at the cost of six figures, is made possible when the Expos leave the hairy orange arm-waving giant behind in favor of an eagle called "Screech" when they moved to Washington, D.C. to become the Nationals.
+2005 Youppi!, who started at Olympic Stadium with the Expos, is named the first official mascot of the Montreal Canadiens, becoming the first to switch from Major League Baseball to the NHL.
+The acquisition, reportedly at the cost of six figures, was made possible when the city's baseball franchise left the hairy orange arm-waving giant behind in favor of an eagle called "Screech" when they moved to Washington, D.C. to become the Nationals.

 2006 Angels center fielder Chone Figgins, in a 12-6 loss to the Rangers in Texas, triples in the ninth inning to become the fifth player in franchise history to hit for the cycle.
 'Figgy' joins Jeff DaVanon (2004), Dave Winfield (1991), Dan Ford (1979), and Jim Fregosi (1964, 1968) to accomplish the feat for the Halos.

 2006 The Boys and Girls Clubs of Boston's grand reopening ceremony for its Roxbury facility, which underwent a $7-million renovation, has some community leaders upset with its new name unveiled at the event.
-The previous Red Sox owner, Tom Yawkey, created the foundation that donated $3 million to renovate the facility, but some in the minority neighborhood believe it's wrong to name the clubhouse after him because of his racially motivated policies, including not signing Jackie Robinson and the team becoming the last to integrate.
+The previous Red Sox owner, Tom Yawkey, created the foundation that donated $3 million to renovate the facility, with some believing it's wrong to name the clubhouse after him because of his racially motivated policies, including not signing Jackie Robinson and the team becoming the last to integrate.

-2006 Stealing second base in the first inning in an 8-5 victory over the Brewers at RFK, Alfonso Soriano becomes the fourth player in major league history in a single season to hit 40 homers and steal 40 bases.
+2006 Stealing second base in the first inning in an 8-5 victory over the Brewers at RFK, Alfonso Soriano becomes the fourth player in major league history to hit 40 homers and steal 40 bases in a single season.
 The Nationals' outfielder joins Jose Canseco (1988), Barry Bonds (1996), and Alex Rodriguez (1998) as the only players to record 40-40 seasons.

 2007 Todd Jones becomes the 21st major leaguer to record 300 career saves.
 The milestone doesn't come easy as the Tigers' closer gives up three hits and a run in Detroit's 6-4 win over the Twins at the Metrodome.